georchestra/georchestra/ldap/README.md

  * ```GN_REVIEWER``` is for metadata reviewers,
  * ```USER``` is for the basic SDI users,
  * ```PENDING``` is the landing group for people asking an account on the platform.
 This group gives no right by default.

+Other roles can be defined by the platform administrator, using eg the console.